PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/PythonForMatlabProgrammers.md

 version-specific packages.

 Python itself can create virtual environments, using the command *venv*.
-Likewise, many IDE's can create such environments.
+Likewise, many IDEs can create such environments.
 If you are using a VE, be aware that pip installs packages and modules local only to that VE.
 That is, if you download a package specific to a VE, that package will not be included with, or available to, the next VE that you